New Hampshire Reporting Statute

 (a) Off-label use of the drug product for this indication has longstanding common use;

-(b) There is medical evidence to support this use and no known evidence contraindicating such use, including but not limited to peer reviewed studies and practice guidelines from relevant medical societies; or
+(b) There is medical evidence to support this use and no known evidence contraindicating such use, including but not limited to, peer reviewed studies and practice guidelines from relevant medical societies; or

 (c) The licensee has provided and the patient, or if the patient is a minor, the patient’s parent or guardian, has signed an informed consent form that includes the known potential benefits, known potential risks, alternative treatment options, expected prognosis without treatment, and a disclosure that a prescription is for an off-label indication.
 The signed informed consent form shall remain part of the patient’s medical record.

-IX.
-No civil action shall be maintained against the board or any member of the board or its agents or employees with regard to any action or activity taken in the performance of any duty or authority established by this chapter.
+X. No civil action shall be maintained against the board or any member of the board or its agents or employees with regard to any action or activity taken in the performance of any duty or authority established by this chapter.
 No civil action shall be maintained against any organization or its members or against any other person for or by reason of any good faith statement, report, communication, or testimony to the board or determination by the board in relation to proceedings under this chapter.

-IX-a.
+XI.
 Any persons who have had their licenses to practice medicine revoked or suspended shall be barred from practicing any other human health care activities, including psychotherapy, whether or not such other activity is licensed or certified by another licensing agency.

 * * *